“I’m afraid to take him anywhere because I know it will end with my embarrassment.”

 4. Real and effective discipline is actually daily discipleship.
 Let us never grow weary of teaching and training in every single moment of life.
 “You shall teach them diligently to your children, and shall talk of them when you sit in your house, and when you walk by the way, and when you lie down, and when you rise” Deuteronomy 6:7.

-If we are really going to change their behavior, we must change their hearts.
+If we are really going to change their behavior, their hearts must change.

 I see this issue as a huge obstacle in today’s parenting.
 We are afraid of training our kids to be push-overs or to quietly face abuse at the hands of wicked leaders.
 Honestly, we should be.
 There is much in our country that I don’t want my children to blindly obey.
 They are never too young to understand when, how, and why they should obey and when, how and why they should NOT.
 If you are looking for a resource on this topic, you might enjoy this Bible study for children on obedience.